-2.7 Reimbursement of Educational Debt
+2.7-Reimbursement of Educational Debt

-2.7.1 With respect to Neb.
-Rev. Stat. §81-3432.01, each eligible individual who passes the FE Examination on their first attempt no later than nine months after graduation may be reimbursed \$50.00 by the Board of Engineers and Architects.
+2.77.-1 With respect to Neb.
+Rev. Stat. §81-3432.01, each eligible individual who passes the FE Examination on their first attempt no later than 9-nine months after graduation is eligible tomay be reimbursed \$50.00 by the Board of Engineers and Architects.
 Individuals who retake the exam because of a no-show or failure are not eligible for reimbursement.
 In order to receive reimbursement, proof of graduation must be officially issued by the degree-granting institution and received by the Board within a year of graduation.
 Payment will be a warrant issued by the State of Nebraska.

 CHAPTER 3.
-INITIAL LICENSURE OF ARCHITECTS
+INITIAL LICENSURE OF ARCHITECTS BY EXAMINATION

-3.1 Requirements for Licensure
+3.1 Requirements for Licensure by Examination

-Initial licensure as an architect requires that the applicant have:
+Initial Licensure as an architect by examination requires that the applicant have:

-- (1) Satisfied the education requirements set forth in Rule 3.2; - (2) Satisfied the experience requirements set forth in Rule 3.3; - (3) Satisfied the examination requirements set forth in Rule 3.4; and - (4) Complied with the application process set forth in Rule 3.5.
+- (1) Satisfied the education requirements set forth in Rule 3.2; - (2) Satisfied the experience requirements set forth in Rule 3.3; - (3) Passed the ARE Examination and the Nebraska E&A Act Examination Satisfied the examination requirements as set forth in Rule 3.4; and - (4) Complied with the application process set forth in Rule 3.5.